Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 ## Detect suspicious password reset by users and admins with Azure Sentinel
-At the moment there is no detection for suspicious activities of SSPR request available.
+At the moment there is no detection for suspicious activities of SSPR request available (as far as I know).
 Therefore I started to write some KQL queries that can be used as part of an Azure Sentinel Analytic rules to create incidents in such cases.
 You‘ll find the latest version of the queries on my GitHub repository.
-It’s free use but without given any guarantee or support: https://github.com/Cloud-Architekt/azuresentinel
+It’s free use but without given any guarantee or support: [Cloud-Architekt/azuresentinel](https://github.com/Cloud-Architekt/azuresentinel)

 ### Blocked attempts of SSPR by user
 This simple query is checking the AuditLog for SSPR events of „blocked“ attempts after reaching the throttling limit (within a specific time range).